yatesco/seafile-docs/deploy/common_problems_for_setting_up_server.md

 # Common Problems for Setting up Server

+#### "Error when calling the metaclass bases" during Seafile initialization

+Seafile uses Django 1.5, which requires Python 2.6.5+.
+Make sure your Python version is 2.7.

+#### "Could not import settings 'seahub.settings'"

+Make sure you have installed all the python module dependancy for Seafile and make sure your Python version is 2.7.

 #### Failed to upload/download file online

 * Check your SERVICE_URL setting in ccnet.conf and FILE_SERVER_ROOT setting in seahub_settings.py